 Tenants who have been served with an eviction notice can seek advice from the Citizens Advice Bureau who can offer free advice.
 You should be able to find the nearest Citizens Advice Bureau by using Google.

-The Citizens Advice Bureau usually do not advice landlords.
+The Citizens Advice Bureau usually do not advise landlords.
 Landlords can ring some free landlord helplines like Landlord Advice UK, or if they are a member of the British Landlords Association or the NRLA, they will have access to Landlord Helpline.

 Please note our Landlord helpline cannot advise on: –